jngoh24/askadam_nba/README.md

 *"Which team leads the league in offesnsive efficiency this year, which team is last in offensive efficiency this year, and what is the difference between the two?"*

 *"What was the Lakers record in 2022/2023 compared to their record in 2021/2022?
 What was the difference in games won?"*

+*"What team in the Lakers' division had the most wins in 2023/2024 season?"*

 AskAdam understands these questions and delivers clear, data-rich answers.